-A central contribution of economists to the development of conservation plans involves the incorporation of financial costs into planning settings.
-The inclusion of these costs in PA selection problems directs the efficiency assessment of plans to financial resources (i.e., budgets) rather than areal size or number of sites (Balmford et al., 2000).
-When compared to standard area-based procedures, considering financial costs more clearly captures the conservation benefits to be obtained from the investments made, and most likely generates distinct sets of optimal PAs (Ando et al., 1998).
-Socioeconomic costs associated with conservation plans may include the capital needed: 1) for the acquisition of PAs (i.e., within land markets); 2) to establish time-limited contracts with landowners; 3) to compensate landowners for foregone revenues from their local activities; and 4) to undertake conservation actions, which may depend, for example, on the distance to the established PAs or to operational headquarters of conservation agencies (Naidoo et al., 2006; Naidoo and Ricketts, 2006).
+A central contribution of economists to the development of

+conservation plans involves the incorporation of financial costs into planning settings (Fig. 1).
+The inclusion of these costs in PA selection problems shifts the efficiency measure of solutions, from area-based or accounting the number of sites to one depicting the financial effort required to conserve the areas to be protected (Balmford et al., 2000).
+Compared to standard area-based procedures, the consideration of financial costs more clearly captures the conservation benefits to be obtained from the investments made, and tends to generate more distinct sets of optimal PAs (Ando et al., 1998).
+Socioeconomic costs associated with conservation plans may include the capital needed: 1) for the acquisition of PAs (i.e. within land markets); 2) to establish time-limited contracts with landowners; 3) to compensate landowners for foregone revenues from their local activities; and 4) to undertake conservation actions, which may depend, for example, on the distance to the established PAs or to operational headquarters of conservation agencies (Naidoo et al., 2006; Naidoo and Ricketts, 2006).
+Conservation costs may also represent nonmarket values that impair conservation effectiveness (Chan et al., 2011) and may also be associated with extinction risk of a species or process (Game et al., 2008; Tulloch et al., 2013) and with measurable uncertainties about the true distribution of species (Kujala et al., 2013; Lemes and Lovola, 2013) (more details below).

-With explicit socioeconomic data available, novel problems arise in which both the revenues from socioeconomics and conservation benefits are optimized.
-In these multiobjective problems, the maximization of ecological and socioeconomic revenues from PAs is undertaken using distinct analytical designs.
+With explicit socioeconomic data available, novel models may be settled such to maximize both the socioeconomic revenues and the conservation benefits in final solutions.
+In these multi-objective problems, the maximization of ecological and socioeconomic revenues from PAs is undertaken using distinct analytical designs.
 With MSC and MC problems, the ecological and financial components of a plan are fixed while the other is maximized.
-However, when a planner aims to achieve a compromise between the ecological and the socioeconomic goal, multiobjective efficiency frontiers (i.e., Pareto solutions) enable the identification of balanced solutions, in which improving one side of the (socioecological) system implies the reduction of revenues on the other side (Polasky et al., 2008; Polasky et al., 2005).
-Therefore, they are important states to focus attention on for the purpose of reconciling activity expectations.
-Conservation costs may also represent nonmarket values that impair conservation effectiveness (Chan et al., 2011); extinction risks associated with species occurring at each site (Game et al., 2008; Tulloch et al., 2013); and measurable uncertainties on local occurrences of species (Kujala et al., 2013; Lemes and Loyola, 2013) (more details below).
+However, when a planner aims to achieve a compromise between the ecological and the socioeconomic goals, multi-objective efficiency frontiers (i.e. Pareto solutions) allow the identification of balanced solutions, in which improving one side of the (socioecological) system implies the reduction of revenues on the other side (Polasky et al., 2005, 2008).

-Overall, socioeconomic data contribute to making conservation decisions cost-effective in ways that reflect how the nonbiophysical aspects of a conservation plan influence the optimal PA location.
-These advances do, however, rely on well-functioning institutions, with structured mappings of property rights and comprehensive spatially explicit land-market datasets.
+Overall, socioeconomic data contribute to making conservation decisions cost-effective in ways that reflect how the non-biophysical aspects of a conservation plan influence the optimal PA location.
 The scarcity of these data at workable resolutions limits the applicability of socioeconomic settings in conservation plans, blurring the accuracy of cost-effectiveness metrics in conservation decisions (Armsworth, 2014; Sutton and Armsworth, 2014).